kexinchu/work-life-balance/Speak/Speak-Part I 雅思哥.md

 ### Did you do puzzles in your childhood?
 Yes, there were crossword puzzles on the back of newspapers.
 ### When do you do puzzles, during your trip or when you feel bored?
-Now, when I feel bored, usually during the commute to and from work.
+Now, when I feel bored, usually during the way to work.
 ### Do you like doing word puzzles or number puzzles? which is more difficult for you?
 I prefer number puzzles,
 ### Do you think it is good for old people to do puzzles?